Netanyahu claims Iranians lied about nukes

 Breaking News Emails

-After wrapping up his presentation, Netanyahu left without taking any questions from reporters

-A U.S. official confirmed to Bloomberg News that Israel had shared the files with the U.S. and that the U.S. had verified the material as authentic.
+Asked whether the documents offered any evidence to dispute the International Atomic Energy Agency's finding in March that Iran was complying with the 2015 nuclear deal, Pompeo said, "I'll leave that to lawyers."

+At his confirmation hearing for secretary of state on April 12, Pompeo, then the CIA director, told senators: "With the information I've been provided, I've seen no evidence that they are not in compliance today."

-Asked about Netanyahu's claim during a news conference with the president of Nigeria on Monday, President Donald Trump said it was "just not an acceptable situation."
+President Donald Trump said a news conference Monday with the president of Nigeria that the materials disclosed by Netanyahu revealed that Iran's behavior was "just not an acceptable situation."

 "What's happening today," Trump said, "has really shown that I've been 100 percent right."

-Abbas Araghchi, Iran's deputy foreign minister for political affairs, dismissed Netanyahu's claims as nonsense.

-That's Trump's deadline for amending the 2015 agreement or walking away from the Iran nuclear deal.

-Meanwhile, two U.S. officials with direct knowledge of the intelligence assessment told NBC News that there is no evidence that Iran is cheating on the agreement.
+But two U.S. officials with direct knowledge of the intelligence assessment told NBC News that there was no evidence that Iran was cheating on the agreement.

 Dylan WIlliams, vice president for government affairs at J Street, a left-leaning pro-Israel group, agreed.